Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Introduction

-In the sequel, we will describe issues that need to be addressed when using the various kinds of data mentioned previously and suggest ways to address those issues.
-In Section~\ref{sec:Flare_Response}, we discuss response data, covering various data sources, quality, and a systematic comparison.
-In Section~\ref{sect:pred_quality}, we discuss predictor data, with image-based predictors being discussed in Section~\ref{subsect:image_preds} and vector predictors being discussed in Section~\ref{subsect:SHARPs_SMARPs}.
+In the sequel, we will describe the issues that arise when using the various types of data mentioned above in Section~\ref{subsec:types} and suggest ways to address them.
+In Section~\ref{sec:Flare_Response}, we focus on response data, covering various data sources, quality, and a systematic comparison.
+In Section~\ref{sect:pred_quality}, we focus on predictor data, with image-based predictors discussed in Section~\ref{subsect:image_preds} and vector predictors discussed in Section~\ref{subsect:SHARPs_SMARPs}.
 Finally, in Section~\ref{sect:pred_comparison}, we show how predictive performance can be degraded if the issues we raise aren't addressed.
+We conclude in Section~\ref{sec:conclusion} with take-home messages on our numerical comparison results, clarifying strengths and limitations of different data products.